thruthesky/flutterflow_libraries/docs/push_notifications.md

 - Deploy

-### listenToChatMessage
+### pushNotificationOnChatMessage

 - Create a new cloud function from your Cloud Functions in FlutterFlow
 - Change the cloud function name as `pushNotificationOnChatMessage`
-- Copy the source code of [super library send push notification](https://raw.githubusercontent.com/thruthesky/super-library-firebase/refs/heads/main/mirror-fcm-tokens/functions/index.js)
+- Copy the source code of [super library send push notification](https://raw.githubusercontent.com/thruthesky/super-library-firebase/refs/heads/main/send-push-notifications/functions/index.js)
 - Replace the source code with the copy
 - Deploy

+### pushNotificationOnData

+- Do the same as `pushNotificationOnChatMessage` except changing the cloud function name to `pushNotificationOnData`.

+### pushNotificationOnComment

+- Do the same as `pushNotificationOnChatMessage` except changing the cloud function name to `pushNotificationOnComment`.